Big Bend Texas MTB Tour

-After the mine, we get back onto our route eventually circling back to the ride start and or support van to load the bikes and shuttle back to campground.
-Once again, guides will prepare a scrumptious in-camp dinner and in the evening, we will enjoy the dark skies and star filled skies.
+After the mine, we get back onto our route eventually circling back to the ride start and the support van to load the bikes and shuttle back to the campground.
+Once again, guides will prepare a scrumptious in-camp dinner and in the evening, we will enjoy the dark star filled skies.

 Day 3 (Wednesday): River Rafting; Hiking in Chisos Basin